com-480-data-visualization/datavis-project-2022-plot-twist/README.md

 <img src="/img/network_edge.png" alt="network_edge" width="600"/>

 #### Tab 2: World map visualisation

-The second visualisation will be a map of the world.
+The second visualization will be a map of the world.
 The map will contain colored moving circles and fixed points.

-Each circle corresponds to a player from the dataset, the movement of the circle on the map corresponds to the path throught the cities where the player participate in tournament.
+Each circle corresponds to a player from the dataset, the movement of the circle on the map corresponds to the path through the cities where the player participated in matches.
 The fixed point corresponds to the cities where matches are played, and information about the name of the tournaments it hosts.
-New players appear with a fade in at the location of their first tournament, and similarly disappear with a fade out after the last match.
+New players appear with a fade-in at the location of their first tournament and similarly disappear with a fade-out after the last match.

-The circle are colored according to a color scale from yellow to white, logarithmically linked to their world rank.
-The more yellow, the higher ranked they are (the color change during time, after matches).
+The circles are colored according to a color scale, linked to their rank (the color change during time, after matches when the rank is updated).

 The user can interact with a slider that specifies the date.
-By default, the slider is moving at constant speed, but the user can fixe the slider at any time to investigate precise dynamics.
+By default, the slider is moving at a constant speed, but the user can fix the slider at any time to investigate precise dynamics.

-The broad goal of the visualization is to visualize the geographical movements of the whole community of professional tennis player throught the seasons.
+The broad goal of the visualization is to visualize the geographical movements of the whole community of professional tennis players through the seasons.

-More precisely, we want to reveal patterns at different time and geographical scale, for instance, inside a given year, what is the usual schedule of tournaments for players?
-Can we observe that the participants of tournament share a similar ranking, or are the levels of player uniformly distributed?
+More precisely, we want to reveal patterns at different times and geographical scales, for instance, inside a given year, what is the usual schedule of tournaments for players?
+Can we observe that the participants of the tournament share a similar ranking, or are the levels of players uniformly distributed?
-On the time scale of several years, this visualisation can enbale us to visualize the emergence of new tournements, or the evolution of their popularity.
+On a time scale of several years, this visualization can enable us to visualize the emergence of new tournaments or the evolution of their popularity.

+We provided a first minimal working example of the visualization.
+There are further details to implement:
+* Adding information about the tournaments.
+* How to deal with slow points that seem fixed.
+We plan to make these circles transparent and increase their opacity once they are near their final position.
+* Where to place the zoomed-in map of Europe.
+And how to deal with zoom in general.
+* Optionally, add more interaction such as an option to select players based on different criteria such as their nationalities for instance.
+This could also be displaying information about a player by hovering over a  circle.
+* Optionally, we could try to add a trace for some of the points to make the movement easier to visualize as a whole, essentially turning the visualization into an animated flow map.

+An image illutrating the visualization:
 <img src="/img/map_maquette.png" alt="maquette" width="1200"/>
+The projection we used was the Winkel tripel.
+We didn't choose the polar azimuthal equidistant projection, even if it would have reduced the teleportation at the border.
+We thought that users would not have been familiar with it, and would have been too confused to precisely understand the many movements happening at the same time.

+We used `d3` as the main visualization tool, and the `d3-geo` package to deal with geographical interpolation and projection.
+Moreover, the lectures on maps, colors perception, interaction, "designing viz" and "do and don't in viz" were all useful to design this visualization.

 #### Tab 3: Bar chart race